Analysis | Trump’s nonsensical answer about why Florida and apparently no other state can vote by mail safely

 Trump: So Florida has got a great Republican governor, and it had a great Republican governor.
 Ron DeSantis, Rick Scott, two great governors.
 And over a long period of time, they’ve been able to get the absentee ballots done extremely professionally.
 Florida is different from other states.

 Florida has a Republican governor, but so do 25 other states.
 Also, there’s no evidence that Republicans run better mail-ballot programs than Democrats.
-There are five states that hold statewide vote-by-mail elections even before the pandemic: Colorado, Hawaii, Oregon, Washington and Utah.
-Four are currently Democratic; one is Republican.
+There are five states that held statewide vote-by-mail elections even before the pandemic: Colorado, Hawaii, Oregon, Washington and Utah.
+Four have Democratic governors; one has a Republican.

-Florida does indeed have a robust absentee ballot program with a number of safeguards that vote-by-mail experts support.
+Florida does indeed have a robust absentee-ballot program with a number of safeguards that vote-by-mail experts support.
 You don’t need to provide a reason to request a ballot by mail, and when you request one, you can track its arrival to your door and its arrival back to your county election office.
-Voting by mail is how Trump recently voted in Florida (after originally trying to use his Washington, D.C., address to register, The Post’s Manuel Roig-Franzia reported.)
+Voting by mail is how Trump recently voted in Florida (after originally trying to use his Washington, D.C., address to register, The Post’s Manuel Roig-Franzia reported).

 Many other states, including Democratic-run ones, have similar practices.

-Trump: I mean, in Nevada, where you have the governor who said, “let’s just send out millions of ballots,” and the Post Office cannot be prepared.
-I haven’t spoken to the Post Office about it, but I don’t know how they could possibly be prepared.
+Trump: I mean, in Nevada, where you have the governor who said, “let’s just send out millions of ballots,” and the post office cannot be prepared.
+I haven’t spoken to the post office about it, but I don’t know how they could possibly be prepared.

 Trump is referring to a new law in Nevada that will send a ballot in the mail to every active registered voter.
 That’s in contrast to other states, like Iowa and Michigan, that are sending out vote-by-mail applications to every registered voter.

 Election officials and experts are split on which practice is better.
-Sending out applications first can help the state update its voter registration database to make sure it doesn’t send a ballot to an old address for someone, but it also adds an extra step for voters that they wouldn’t otherwise have to do.
+Sending out applications first can help the state update its voter registration database to make sure it doesn’t send a ballot to an old address for someone, but it adds an extra step for voters that they wouldn’t otherwise have to do.
 (If you’re a registered voter, you don’t have to apply to go vote in person.)

-On his second point, there are concerns about how the U.S. Post Office is going to be able to handle a large influx of mail ballots this fall.
-But Trump is conflating the actual ballots with ballot applications that get sent out much earlier.
+On Trump’s second point, there are concerns about how the U.S. Postal Service is going to be able to handle a large influx of mail ballots this fall.
+But the president is conflating the actual ballots with ballot applications that get sent out much earlier.

-As for the actual voting part, The Post’s Michelle Ye Hee Lee reported recently, the Postal Service has already failed to deliver more than a thousand absentee ballots in Wisconsin, and voters in other states say they never got theirs.
+As for the actual voting part, The Washington Post’s Michelle Ye Hee Lee reported recently, the Postal Service has already failed to deliver more than a thousand absentee ballots in Wisconsin, and voters in other states say they never got theirs.
 The Postal Service is warning that states are setting up unrealistic expectations for mail voting by giving tight deadlines for voters to submit their ballots.
-There are also concerns that a top Trump donor now running the agency is cutting costs right before the election in a way that will make the job even harder.
+There are also concerns that a top Trump donor now running the Postal Service is cutting costs right before the election in a way that will make the job even harder.

-Trump: Florida has been working on this for years and they have a very good system of mail in and that would be absentee or even beyond absentee.
+Trump: Florida has been working on this for years, and they have a very good system of mail-in, and that would be absentee or even beyond absentee.
 So in the case of Florida, there aren’t too many people that would qualify.

 “Even beyond absentee.”
 It’s not clear what Trump is referring to.
 Trump often tries to make a distinction between absentee voting and voting by mail.
 Election experts say there is no practical difference.
-Many states are simply ramping up their absentee voting system for November, meaning voters need to apply for the ballot just as if they were unable to vote in person during regular times.
+Many states are simply ramping up their absentee-voting system for November, meaning that voters need to apply for the ballot just as if they were unable to vote in person during regular times.

 Trump: They are so well-run.
 Florida’s a very well-run state.
 Low taxes, low everything.
-They’ve done a great job, really a great job.
+They’ve done a great job, really, a great job.
 And the two governors between the both of them, they’ve really got a great system of absentee ballots.
-And even in the case of mail in ballots, the Postal Services are built up there.
+And even in the case of mail-in ballots, the Postal Services are built up there.

 Trump is suggesting that policies, like tax rates, affect how elections are run.
 Also, “the Postal Services are built up there” makes no sense.
 Why would the U.S. Postal Service operate better in Florida than any other state?

-Note: Correction: Pate was president of the National Association of Secretaries of State until a few weeks ago, when his term ended.